-- the dishwashing product is in a multi-compartment unit dose form; - the volume fill of the dishwashing product is at least 40% of the volume of the dispenser in its closed state and - the product is in a state of compression within the closed product dispenser across at least one transverse section of the product.
+- the volume fill of the dishwashing product is greater than 60% of the volume of the corresponding compartment of the dispenser in its closed state and - the product is in a state of compression within the closed product dispenser across at least one transverse section of the product.

-As regards the deformability of the used product, the Patent Proprietor admitted during oral proceedings that the products used in document (9) were highly deformable; however, it submitted also that if such products were submitted to the test for deformability of the patent in suit would not break or burst.
+As regards the deformability of the used product, the Patent Proprietor admitted during oral proceedings that the products used in document (9) were highly deformable; however, it submitted also that if such

 Therefore, also the deformability of the products of document (9) would not be similar to that meant in the patent in suit.

-1.2.4 According to the Patent Proprietor the product used in the claimed method would be three-dimensional with a cross-section bigger than that of the products of document (9) and with an advantageous ratio of surface area to volume that would provide better handling properties and feel for the consumer; moreover, the use of such a three-dimensional detergent product would improve the efficiency of the dishwashing method, for example because of an optimization of the detergent amount used with respect to the volume fill of the dispenser of a single compartment dishwashing machine.
+1.2.4 According to the Patent Proprietor the product used in the claimed method would be three-dimensional with a cross-section bigger than that of the products of document (9) and with an advantageous ratio of surface area to volume that would provide better handling properties and feel for the consumer; moreover, the use of such a three-dimensional detergent product would improve the efficiency of the dishwashing method, for example because of an optimization of the detergent amount used with respect to the volume fill of the dispenser of the dishwashing machine.

-The Board remarks that claim 1 does not contain any technical feature which describes such an alleged special three-dimensionality of the detergent product as the only structural feature of the used product is its deformability, which has to be measured by the method indicated in the patent in suit (see paragraph 12).
-In the light of this method the deformability is intended in the patent in suit as the capacity of the detergent product lying on its maximum footprint to be compressed till its point of fracturing or bursting by a corresponding flat probe placed on its upper surface (see page 3, lines 7 to 9 of the patent in suit) and is also called "vertical deformability" (page 3, lines 22 to 23).
+The Board remarks that claim 1 does not contain any technical feature which describes such an alleged special three-dimensionality of the detergent product as the only structural feature of the used product is its deformability, which has to be measured by the method indicated in the patent in suit (see paragraph 10).
+In the light of this method the deformability is intended in the patent in suit as the capacity of the detergent product lying on its maximum footprint to be compressed till its point of fracturing or bursting by a corresponding flat probe placed on its upper surface (see page 2, lines 53 to 55 of the patent in suit) and is also called "vertical deformability" (page 3, lines 12 to 13).
 Consequently, it is not possible to derive from this single feature relating to the deformability of the tested body in one direction any information as to the three-dimensional structure of the product.